Different Types of Silicon Nitride Ceramics

 Silicon nitrides (Si3N4) are a range of advanced engineering ceramics characterised by high strength, toughness and hardness and excellent chemical and thermal stability.

-Silicon nitride was discovered in the mid-nineteenth century but did not lend itself to ease of fabrication, due to its covalently bonded nature.
-This initially led to the development of two types of silicon nitride, reaction–bonded silicon nitride (RBSN) and hot pressed silicon nitride (HPSN).
+First discovered in the mid-nineteenth century, Si3N4 did not initially lend itself to ease of fabrication, due to its covalently bonded nature.
+This led to the development of two distinct types, reaction–bonded silicon nitride (RBSN) and hot pressed silicon nitride (HPSN).
 Subsequently, since the 1970s two further types have been developed: sintered silicon nitride (SSN), which include the sialons, and sintered reaction–bonded silicon nitride (SRBSN).

 The current interest in silicon nitride based engineering materials essentially developed from the research in the 1980s into ceramic parts for gas turbine and piston engines.
-It was envisaged that an engine, predominately made from silicon nitride based parts, such as sialon, would be light weight and be able to operate at higher temperatures than traditional engines resulting in higher efficiencies.
+It was envisaged that an engine, predominately made from ceramics like sialon, would be light weight and be able to operate at higher temperatures than traditional engines resulting in higher efficiencies.
 Ultimately however, this goal was not realised as a result of a number of factors including cost, the difficulty in reliably fabricating the parts and the inherent brittle nature of ceramics.

-However, this work led to the development of a number of other industrial applications for silicon nitride based materials, such as in metal forming, industrial wear and molten metal handling.
+However, this work led to the development of a number of other industrial applications for these materials, such as in metal forming, industrial wear and molten metal handling.